 The preceding methods are insufficient to meet the requirements of the actual development process in which test data is frequently required.
 This process requires high data security and controllable data discreteness.
 It also requires high efficiency to save time for more constructive work.
 To this end, DMS provides the Test Data Generation feature to help you generate test data with ease.

 - You can use this feature to generate test data for one table at a time.
 To generate test data for multiple tables, use this feature multiple times.

 - A maximum of one million rows of data can be generated at a time.

-- One million rows of data with four fields can be generated in about 60 seconds.
+- One million rows of data can be generated for four fields in about 60 seconds.

-- One million rows of data with 40 fields can be generated in about 120 to 180 seconds.
+- One million rows of data can be generated for 40 fields in about 120 to 180 seconds.

-- In the Test data build ticket application dialog box, set the parameters in the Application step as required and click Submit.
+- On the Test data build ticket application page, set the parameters in the Application step as required and click Submit.
 The following table describes the parameters.

 Parameter Description Task Name Required.
 The name of the task.
 This helps you find the ticket in subsequent operations and allows approvers to know the purpose of the ticket with ease.
 Database Name Required.
 The name of a specific database in a specific database instance.
 You must have permissions to manage the database in DMS.
-Enter a keyword and select a database whose name starts with the keyword from the matched result.
+Enter the prefix of a database name in the field and select the database from the matched results.
 Table Name Required.
 The table for which you want to generate test data.
-Enter a keyword and select a table whose name starts with the keyword from the matched result.
+Enter a keyword in the field and select a table whose name contains the keyword from the matched results.
 You can specify multiple tables.
 Configure the algorithm Required.
 The algorithms that you use to generate test data.
 For more information, see Algorithms.
 Number of rows generated Required.
 The number of rows that you want to generate for the test data.
 Conflict Handling Required.
 Specifies how DMS handles conflicts.
 Valid values: